secretstartups/handbook/architecture/guidelines/database/index.html.md

 ## Considerations

-Four basic questions have to answer before to determine the appropriate database:
+Four basic questions have to be answered to determine the appropriate database:

 1. What kind of code base comprises the application?
 1. What kind of data does the application need to store?